-Add the tomatoes and cook till they are soft.
+Add the tomatoes and cook until they are soft.

-Add the roasted semolina, a little at a time, stirring constantly to prevent any lumps from forming.
+Add the toasted semolina, a little at a time, stirring constantly to prevent any lumps from forming.

-Simmer and cook till the upma is like a very thick porridge.
+Simmer and cook until the upma is like a very thick porridge.
 Turn off the flame.

 Squeeze the lime juice over the upma and mix well.

-Garnish with chopped coriander and serve piping hot.
+Garnish with chopped cilantro and serve piping hot.

 - As mentioned, upma is a versatile dish so there are many variations of it.
-First off, it can include refined ground wheat and rice or whole wheat as well as vermicelli, durum wheat semolina, or pearl sago.
+It can include rice, vermicelli, or pearl sago.

-- Veggies can be added to it as can beans, and nuts are not out of the question either as some types will include cashews and peanuts.
+- Veggies and beans can be added to it, and some types will include cashews and peanuts.

-- Masala upma, which is also known as kharabath, for example, includes sambar masala or garam masala as well as red chili powder.
+- Masala upma, also known as kharabath, includes sambar masala or garam masala as well as red chili powder.

-- Another variation of it contains grated coconuts.
-That is common on holy days or other times when people avoid eating onions.
-That type of upma is smeared in ghee before serving.
+- Another variation of it contains grated coconut.
+That is common on holy days or at other times when people avoid eating onions.
+Typically it is also tossed in ghee before serving.